Oz Museum, KansasHistorical & Cultural Sites

 In Wamego: Closest to the Magic

-For those who wish to stay as close to the Oz magic as possible, Wamego offers a few convenient choices:
+For those who prefer to stay right in the heart of Oz country, Wamego offers a few convenient choices:

 In Manhattan: More Options, Short Drive

-- Quality Inn & Suites Manhattan: Features an indoor pool, fitness center, and free breakfast.
+• Quality Inn & Suites Manhattan: Located a short drive from Kansas State University, this hotel offers an indoor pool, fitness center, and free breakfast.

 Sample 2-Day Itinerary

-To truly immerse ourselves in the magic of Oz and the charm of Wamego, our team recommends a leisurely two-day itinerary.
-This allows ample time to explore the Oz Museum in depth, discover the town's unique character, and even venture into the surrounding Kansas landscape.
+To truly immerse yourself in the magic of Oz and the charm of Wamego, our team recommends a sample 2-day itinerary.
+This plan balances your visit to the Oz Museum with exploration of local attractions and nearby Kansas gems, ensuring a well-rounded and unforgettable trip.

 Day 1: Wamego's Oz Immersion